sphinx-doc/sphinx/doc/latex.rst

   .. todo:: The fact that we must employ ``\sphinxremovefinalcolon`` is a
             legacy artefact from old ill-designed Sphinx LaTeX writer, which postfixes (still today) the title with a colon automatically.

+  .. versionchanged:: 8.1.0 LaTeX command ``\sphinxdotitlerow`` detects
+     automatically if an icon is associated or not with the rendered element.

+  .. versionchanged:: 8.1.0 Title rows for :dudir:`topic`, contents_, and
+     :dudir:`sidebar` directives (which have per defaults no associated icons).

 - ``\sphinxtableofcontents``: A wrapper (defined differently in :file:`sphinxhowto.cls` and in :file:`sphinxmanual.cls`) of standard